David Rosen (rabbi): Early life and career

+His stance on apartheid put him at odds with the government, and his work permit was not renewed by the government and he left South Africa after five years.
+Shortly afterwards, he was appointed Chief Rabbi of Ireland in 1979.
+At the end of his appointment, he left Ireland and made aliyah to Israel in 1985.
+He is based in Jerusalem, and also serves on the Chief Rabbinate of Israel's Commission for Interreligious Relations.
+In 2006 he co-authored The Christian and the Pharisee: Two Outspoken Religious Leaders Debate the Road to Heaven, a collection of his conversations with R. T. Kendall.

 He is an international president of Religions for Peace; and serves as the only Jewish representative on the board of directors of the KAICIID Dialogue Centre (interfaith centre) established in 2012 by King Abdullah of Saudi Arabia together with the governments of Austria and Spain and the Vatican.
 He is honorary president of the International Council of Christians and Jews; and serves on the board of World Religious Leaders for the Elijah Interfaith Institute; and the World Council of Religious Leaders.
+In 2015, he attended a formal interfaith dialogue between Jewish leaders and scholars and their Orthodox Christian counterparts.
+He called for the Orthodox Christian leaders to issue a statement on the status of the Jewish people; “A doctrinal repudiation that the Jewish people had been rejected by God could have enormous consequences,”.
+He added that this would go a long way toward eliminating “traditional prejudice” toward Jews.

-Awards
+Awards and honours

 In November 2005, Rosen was made a Knight Commander of the Order of St. Gregory the Great in recognition of his contribution to Jewish-Catholic reconciliation, making him the first Israeli citizen and the first Orthodox rabbi to receive this honour.
 In the same year he also won the Mount Zion Award for Interreligious Understanding.
 In December 2006, he received the Raphael Lemkin Human Rights Award from Rabbis for Human Rights – North America for having founded the organization Rabbis for Human Rights.
 Rosen was appointed Commander of the Order of the British Empire (CBE) in the 2010 New Year Honours by Queen Elizabeth II.
+In 2012, he received the interfaith award from Search for Common Ground.

 In 2016, he was awarded the Hubert Walter Award for Reconciliation and Interfaith Cooperation by the Archbishop of Canterbury "for his commitment and contribution to the work of Inter Religious relations between, particularly, the Jewish and Catholic faiths".

+Philosophy and views

+Apartheid

+In the 1970s he was a rabbi in South Africa during the apartheid-era: "It was obvious to me, as to so many people of faith, that this system that deprived people of their fundamental human rights, was in complete conflict with religious faith and with scriptural teaching that affirms the dignity of each and every human person of their fundamental, inalienable freedom and dignity, born out of the fact that each and every human being is created in the divine image, as indicated in Genesis."